July 3, 2024

 Health and Safety

 Ensuring a safe indoor environment is crucial.
-Biological and chemical pollutants can harm your health.
-Poor air quality can cause respiratory issues and allergies.
+Biological and chemical pollutants can harm your health, and poor air quality can trigger respiratory issues and allergies.

 Residential air quality testing helps identify hidden dangers.
-Black mold and VOCs (volatile organic compounds) are common threats.
-Testing reveals these risks early.
+Black mold and VOCs (volatile organic compounds) are common threats in homes, and a pre-purchase test reveals these risks early, while you can still act on them.

 Long-term Investment

-Investing in air quality testing saves money long-term.
-It avoids future health care costs, air quality check, and home remediation expenses.
-Good indoor air quality increases property value.
+Investing in air quality testing before you buy saves money long-term.
+It helps you avoid future health-care costs and unexpected remediation bills, and a clean indoor environment supports property value.

-Sellers must disclose known air quality issues.
-There are specific regulations for indoor air quality.
-Home buyers should be aware of these standards.
+Sellers must disclose known air quality issues, and there are specific standards for indoor air quality that home buyers should be aware of.

-Compliance checks help avoid legal disputes after purchase.
-Knowing the rules ensures both parties meet their obligations.
+A documented inspection helps avoid legal disputes after purchase.
+Knowing what was disclosed, and what was not, ensures both parties meet their obligations.

 Common Indoor Pollutants